In this post we’ll look at the supplements Rhonda takes currently.

 Rhonda continues to take a curcumin phytosome supplement, sometimes known as Meriva, for its anti-inflammatory effects.
 Noting it also doubles as a (weak) alternative to painkillers.

 Related to curcumin, Rhonda discussed the herb it’s derived from, Turmeric, in an Instagram post (link).
-She expressed her concern at lead chromate being added to turmeric during processing to enhance the yellow color.
+She expressed her concern about lead chromate being added to turmeric during processing to enhance the yellow color.

 Note: the easiest way to find this comment thread on her Instagram is to open the post via the Instagram mobile app – where this is the top comment.
-If instead you view via a web browser, then the comment isn’t at the top, and it may be hard to locate.
+If instead you view it via a web browser, then the comment isn’t at the top, and it may be hard to locate.

 For more info on turmeric and lead chromate, see these studies: